Crash with the message "undefined method `alias_method_chain'" when connecting to Microsoft SQL Server

 To: gem "activerecord-sqlserver-adapter", :git => "https://github.com/rails-sqlserver/activerecord-sqlserver-adapter.git",

-#2 Updated by Nigel Wilson about 1 month ago
+#2 Updated by Nigel Wilson over 3 years ago

 Hi Go MAEDA,